Overview

 # InfoZip-compatible archive (stock unzip can read)

-neozip --legacy -9 compat.zip ./src/Encryption
+neozip --legacy -9 compat.zip ./src/

 AES-256 is the recommended default.
 Legacy PKZIP encryption is available for compatibility only.
 Extraction auto-detects the encryption method.